 I then exited the airport and proceeded to the taxi queue.
 After a brief negotiation, we had settled on a 10 Euro ride to my hotel, which is the standard price.
 The taxi driver was happy to get the hard currency.
 No tip necessary.

-The first afternoon/evening I spent by myself in Algiers Centre, walking around and taking in the atmosphere.
+The first afternoon/evening I spent by myself in Algiers Centre (read about my visit to Algiers here), walking around and taking in the atmosphere.
 I felt completely safe and secure and was not bothered by anyone.
 You will notice many police officers in light blue and white patrolling the area.
 Two things I had been warned about did not come to fruition in regard to my passport or photos.
 During my entire trip I was only once asked for my passport by the police when visiting a Roman ruin.
 And had no issues when taking photos in Algiers.
 No policemen approached me to delete photos.
 Taking photos of people is somewhat challenging.
 In general the culture is not fond of getting their photos taken.

 This area is full of shops, cafes and restaurants.
 I found a café and had a chicken shawarma and falafel sandwich for 200 Dinar each.
 So take your pick and enjoy the afternoon.
 After dark I waved down a shared taxi (meaning there are other people in the car) who brought me back to my hotel for 100 Dinar.